kstenerud/bo/README.md

   * i{type}{data width}{endianness}: Specify how to interpret input data
   * o{type}{data width}{endianness}[print width]: Specify how to re-interpret data and how to print it
   * p{string}: Specify a prefix to prepend to each datum output
-  * s{string}: Specify a suffix to append to each datum object (except for the last object)
+  * s{string}: Specify a suffix to append to each datum output (except for the last object)
   * P{type}: Specify a preset for prefix and suffix.